JulianQuenet/ridge-mead/README.md

-This repository will serve as a preview/demo, decided to finish off the project in Unity, the games gets a bit laggy when importing all the needed assests/models so this is just an unfished preview of a much bigger project, but at the moment the game is exclusively exploratory, the game takes about a minute or to so to load but the preview can be viewed here : https://ridge-mead.netlify.app/.
+This repository will serve as a preview/demo, decided to finish off the project in Unity, the games gets a bit laggy when importing all the needed assests/models so this is just an unfished preview of a much bigger project, but at the moment the game is exclusively exploratory, the game takes about a minute or to so to load.

-Alternatively here is the itch.io link for the game : https://jamesq15.itch.io/ridge-mead
+Preview can be viewed here : https://ridge-mead.netlify.app/ Alternatively here is the itch.io link for the game : https://jamesq15.itch.io/ridge-mead

 ## Credits